As an Amazon Associate I earn from qualifying purchases.

 Planting things that these pests don’t like should be standard practice in your garden because it helps stop them from visiting.

 They don’t like heavily scented plants, like most herbs, and they also dislike plants with fuzzy or furry leaves.
 Some plants that you can use to deter these pests include:

 10 Natural Slug and Snail Control Methods to Try

+How to stop slugs eating plants, that is the question.
 Here are some of the proven methods to control slug and snails; I won't cover some of the myths that truly don't work.
 You need to know how to get these pests out of your garden effectively.